 Spring Budget 2022: Live updates on how it will affect your small business Live coverage of the Spring Budget 2022 - everything you need to know on a crucial day for UK small businesses.
-Alec Hawley March 23, 2022 3 min read Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
-This article was authored by: Alec Hawley This page will be updated throughout the dayHello and welcome to Startups.co.uk’s live coverage of the Spring Budget 2022.We’ll be offering regular updates on this crucial day for UK small businesses, as the Chancellor Rishi Sunak outlines how he will support the country’s economy in such turbulent times and help small businesses struggling to cope with soaring inflation and a cost of living crisis.Fuel duty is expected to be cut to help weather the impact of rocketing petrol prices, and many are calling for Chancellor Rishi Sunak to defer the planned increase in National Insurance contributions.The budget (or Spring Statement technically) proper is expected to start at 12:30pm GMT, but we’ll start by explaining what we know so far.
+Written by Alec Hawley Updated on 23 March 2022 Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
+Written and reviewed by: Alec Hawley This page will be updated throughout the dayHello and welcome to Startups.co.uk’s live coverage of the Spring Budget 2022.We’ll be offering regular updates on this crucial day for UK small businesses, as the Chancellor Rishi Sunak outlines how he will support the country’s economy in such turbulent times and help small businesses struggling to cope with soaring inflation and a cost of living crisis.Fuel duty is expected to be cut to help weather the impact of rocketing petrol prices, and many are calling for Chancellor Rishi Sunak to defer the planned increase in National Insurance contributions.The budget (or Spring Statement technically) proper is expected to start at 12:30pm GMT, but we’ll start by explaining what we know so far.
 Startups.co.uk can help your business succeed At Startups.co.uk, we're here to help small UK businesses to get started, grow and succeed.
 We have practical resources for helping new businesses get off the ground – you can use the tool below to get started today.
 What Does Your Business Need Help With?
 Project Planning Creating a Website Getting a Business Loan Running your Accounts Get Started What to expect from the Spring Budget 2022?Unusually, nothing has been officially announced or semi-officially leaked ahead of this budget, with Sunak only having promised to provide “security for working families”.
 The strongest hint we have in terms of actual policy is a probable cut to fuel duty.Fuel duty cutWith prices at the pumps having risen hugely in the last two years, a fuel duty cut of at least 5p a litre is widely expected.
 However, with research showing that a 5p cut would only reduce the cost of filling a tank by £2-£3, this potential cut has already been criticised for having little impact and benefiting richer consumers.Live updatesFuel duty cut confirmedChancellor Rishi Sunak's first announcement is that fuel duty will indeed be cut by 5p a litre.
 He calls this the biggest cut in fuel duty ever and says it will be in place until March 2023.
 The cut will take effect from 6pm tonight (22 March).National Insurance threshold increased by £3,000This is a big one.
 While Sunak confirms the planned increase in National Insurance contributions will go ahead, he follows it up by saying that the National Insurance threshold (the amount you can earn per year without paying National Insurance) will increase from £9,600 to £12,570.What this means is a tax cut for approximately 30m people, with Sunak saying it will save employed people £330 a year.Writing on Twitter, IFS Director Paul Johnson said this move will mainly benefit those earning £35,000 a year or less.This also means that the thresholds for income tax and National Insurance will be aligned, so your employees will be able to earn up to £12,570 a year without paying a penny in income tax or National Insurance contributions.IMPORTANT – This change will take effect from July, due to the time needed to change IT systems etc.Need help working out your business finances and navigating the tax system?
 Check out our guide to the best small business accounting software and range of in-depth accounting software reviews.Business tax cuts in the AutumnSunak promises to consult businesses and reveal in the Autumn budget measures designed to encourage investment in skills, improve the UK's levels of capital investment, and promises to reform tax credits to help companies to invest in innovative technologies.Employment allowance increased to £5,000Bowing to pressure from small businesses, Sunak says that the employment allowance will increase from £4,000 to £5,000.This increase will take effect from April 2022.It should save small businesses £1,000 a year and help soften the impact of the increase in National Insurance contributions.1% income tax cut from 2024Sunak rounds off his speech by pledging to cut income tax in 2024, the theory being that the economy will be under control by then.So, in two years, the basic rate of income tax will be cut from 20% to 19%.
 Startups.co.uk can help your business succeed At Startups.co.uk, we're here to help small UK businesses to get started, grow and succeed.
 We have practical resources for helping new businesses get off the ground – you can use the tool below to get started today.
 What Does Your Business Need Help With?
-Project Planning Creating a Website Getting a Business Loan Running your Accounts Get Started Share this post facebook twitter linkedin Tags News and Features Alec Hawley Alec is Startups’ resident expert on politics and finance.
+Project Planning Creating a Website Getting a Business Loan Running your Accounts Get Started Share this post facebook twitter linkedin Tags News and Features Written by: Alec Hawley Alec is Startups’ resident expert on politics and finance.
 He’s provided live updates on the budget, written guides on investing and property development, and demystified topics like corporation tax, accounting software, and invoice discounting.
 Before joining, he worked in the media for over a decade, conducting media analysis at Kantar Media and YouGov, and writing a wide variety of freelance pieces.